 Some people do have difficulty installing this rack with the provided instructions, which are hard to follow.
 However, there are good instructions online, and once you do a little research, installation is fairly straightforward.

-The rack feels secure and long-lasting, and works well for anything from furniture to bikes to kayaks.
+The rack feels secure and long-lasting, and works well for a truck bike rack, or for anything from furniture to kayaks.
 It’s designed for the 2014-2016 model Toyota Tacomas, but is very similar to models for years near these ranges; be cautious when gambling on buying a rack for a model year it isn’t designed for.
 It can be much less expensive to buy an out-of-date rack, but there’s no guarantee it will fit or work safely.